klovistore2/polygonVRF2.5/README.md

 - run : npx hardhat run scripts/test.ts --network poly

-Directly in testGrok.ts
-So you don't have to redeploy and add consumer each time

 VRF adress vrfCoordinator is HARD CODED in contracts/Grok.sol for polygon MAINNET